Saint Vincent and the Grenadines Green Party

 The Saint Vincent and the Grenadines Green Party is a green political party in Saint Vincent and the Grenadines.
-The party is currently led by Ivan O'Neal, and has no seats in the House of Assembly.
+The party was led by Ivan O'Neal from 2005 until his death in 2024, and has never gained representation in the House of Assembly.

 The party was formed on 10 January 2005.
 In the elections that year the party fielded four candidates in the 15 constituencies, but received just 34 votes and failed to win a seat.
-In the 2010 elections the party received 145 votes, but remained seatless.
+In the 2010 elections the party received 138 votes, but remained seatless.